anushkasomani/sui-degen/README.md

 - Display the most powerful and beloved pets
 - Featured pets gain special recognition in the community
 - Showcase your prized companions to the world

+### ** Pet Battles**
+- Battle Pets against each other.
+- Stake TAILZ on Pet.
+- Winner Pet's owner gets 50% of the winning stakes/rewards
+- Stakers of Winning Pet get the rest of the rewards

 ### **🤝 Social Features**
 - Community-driven pet care system